saumya-mendiratta/Codeial/README.md

   * Users can chat with their Friends using chatting Engine

+ * API:
+     * v1 API is made for adding and deleting the post

  * Flash Messages:

      * Flash Messages pop up on sign-in / sign-out